 Studying with us means you can tailor your degree to suit you.
 Here's what is available on this course.

 The Department of Archaeology, Classics and Egyptology is part of the School of Histories, Languages and Cultures.
 Teaching takes place across campus, including in specialist facilities in the Central Teaching Hub.

-An Archaeology degree from Liverpool provides you with a rigorous training experience that produces graduates with an unusual breadth of knowledge.
+An Archaeology degree from Liverpool provides you with a rigorous training experience that produces graduates with an exceptional breadth of knowledge.

-Our graduates are well equipped for a wide variety of careers in the private or public sector employment – in finance, journalism, teaching, law, the police or Civil Service – but private sector employment also includes jobs in tourism and heritage management where a knowledge of archaeology is a specific advantage.
+Our graduates are well-equipped for a wide variety of private or public sector careers, including in finance, journalism, teaching, law, the police or Civil Service, tourism, and heritage management where knowledge of archaeology is a specific advantage.

 Recent employers include:

 Your tuition fees, funding your studies, and other costs to consider.